reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 > Apollo is a platform for building a data graph, a communication layer that seamlessly connects your application clients (such as React and iOS apps) to your back-end services.
 Is an implementation of GraphQL designed for the needs of product engineering teams building modern, data-driven applications. - [Apollo Documentation](https://www.apollographql.com/docs/)

-What you need to know about Apollo, at least for now, is that it is a community that builds on top of GraphQL, and provides different **tools to help you build your projects**.
+What you need to know about Apollo, at least for now, is it’s a community that builds on top of GraphQL, and provides different **tools to help you build your projects**.
 The tools provided by Apollo are mainly 2: Client and Server.

 - **Apollo Client** helps your Frontend communicate with a GraphQL API.
 It has support for the most popular frameworks such as React, Vue, or Angular and native development on iOS and Android.

 - **Apollo Server** is the GraphQL server layer in your backend that delivers the responses back to the client requests.

-Now that you understand better what is Apollo and why we will use it let's continue setting up GraphQL.
+Now that you understand Apollo better and why we will use it, let's continue setting up GraphQL.

 ## Define the Schema

 A GraphQL Schema is at the core of any GraphQL server implementation.
-It **describes the shape of your data** defining it with a hierarchy of **types** with fields that are populated from your data source and also specifies which **queries** and **mutations** are available so the client knows about the information that can be requested or sent.
+It **describes the shape of your data**, defining it with a hierarchy of **types** with fields that are populated from your data source and also specifies which **queries** and **mutations** are available so the client knows about the information that can be requested or sent.

 For example, if we wanted to build a music application, our simplest schema, usually defined in a `schema.graphql` file, would contain two **Object types**: `Song` and `Author` like this